hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 `private_network` must be configured.

 * `private_network` - (Optional) The VPC network from which the Cloud SQL instance is accessible for private IP.
+For example, /projects/myProject/global/networks/default.
 Specifying a network enables private IP.
 Either `ipv4_enabled` must be enabled or a `private_network` must be configured.
+This setting can be updated, but it cannot be removed after it is set.

 * `require_ssl` - (Optional) True if mysqld should default to `REQUIRE X509`
     for users connecting over IP.